Mustang (Allison Engine) Performance Trials

 WAR DEPARTMENT

-AIR CORPS, MATERIAL DIVISION
+AIR CORPS, MATERIEL DIVISION

 Wright Field, Dayton, Ohio